Last updated on August 12th, 2019 at 09:12 am

 During the relatively short time that the French remained in Corfu, they left important signs of their presence here.

 The most important and one of the most beautiful buildings in Corfu is undoubtedly the Liston.

 Built to the west of Esplanade square, it consists of a series of buildings with arched galleries and today it is the most cosmopolitan point of the city.

-Initially they were barracks for the French army.
+Initially, they were barracks for the French army.

 British Sovereignty – The Palaces in Corfu (1814 – 1864)

-During the 50 years of English domination of the island, many majestic buildings were build, most notably the imposing palace of St Michael and George on the northern side of Esplanade Square, which was built in 1819.
+During the 50 years of English domination of the island, many majestic buildings were built, most notably the imposing palace of St Michael and George on the northern side of Esplanade Square, which was built in 1819.

 Also outside the city is the Mon Repos palace, in Kanoni and in the area of Ancient Corfu.